Cubaner/BigDataProjekt/README.md

 ## 2. **Configure the Flume agent**

-Create a HDFS Folder /user/cloudera/tweets and give flume user specific rights
+Create the HDFS directory hierarchy for the Flume sink.
+Make sure that it will be accessible by the user running the Oozie workflow.

 <pre>
 $ hdfs dfs mkdir /user/cloudera/tweets